KanaadPathak/presentation-performance-satisfaction/README.md

 #### Data Recorded

 ---- `serp_annotations.csv`----
- 1. doc_id
+ 1. doc_id - document_id of the WaPo indexed document
- 2. query
+ 2. query - query clicked on for retrieving the doc_id
- 3. rank
+ 3. rank - rank of the doc_id on the page
  4. click (0 = skipped, 1 = clicked)
  5. time_spent
  6. judgement
  7. actual_qrel_value (extracted from qrels file of TREC WaPo)
  8. card_type
  9. interface_type
- 10. topic_id
+ 10. topic_id - the topic for which this document was marked
  11. user
- 12. cards_shown_on_page
+ 12. cards_shown_on_page - number of items shown on the current page.
+The total number of items depended on card type and space available on the page (see paper, if rank  == cards_shown_on_page, then that is where there is a page break, and the user click on the `next page` button to view the rest of the results)

 ---- `document_annotation.csv`----

- 1. doc_id
+ 1. doc_id - document_id of the WaPo indexed document
- 2. document_title
+ 2. document_title - the title of the document that was displayed
- 3. query
+ 3. query - the query for which this full document was displayed
  4. judgement (1 = relevant.
 0 = non-relevant)
- 5. actual_qrel_value
+ 5. actual_qrel_value - actual TREC relevance value
- 6. card_type
+ 6. card_type - the card type via which this document was clicked
- 7. notes (text recorded on relevance criteria before saving a document)
+ 7. notes - text recorded on relevance criteria before saving a document
  8. interface_type
- 9. doc_browsing_time
+ 9. doc_browsing_time - the time from when the document was displayed to when a button was clicked
- 10. doc_decision_time
+ 10. doc_decision_time -
- 11. doc_mark_item_time
+ 11. doc_mark_item_time - the time the user spent in copy-pasting into the text field
- 12. topic_id
+ 12. topic_id - topic id for which this document was inspected
  13. user
  14. total_time

 ---- `topic_annotation.csv`----

 This file contains temporary variables used during the study and was used for monitoring experiment completion.
-Timing data for completing the various parts of experiment can be found here
+Timing data for completing the various parts of the experiment can be found here